 Marlene Clark walks off with the acting honors and well she should.
 By the time she did GANJA & HESS she had already racked up numerous roles in blaxplotation films and TV shows.
 What I like about her in this one is her naked lust for material wealth that in itself a form of vampirism.

 So should you see GANJA & HESS?
-Now that’s it’s also available on DVD I certainly think you should.
-It is slow moving in spots and almost blatantly surrealistic at times.
+Now that’s it’s so easily available on Blu-Ray and various streaming services I certainly think you should.
+Yes, it can be slow moving in spots and almost blatantly surrealistic at times.
 But it’s a powerful exploration of the vampire that I found engaging and highly interesting and I’m betting you will, too.
 Enjoy.